kgisl/pythonFDP/manual/lab12-kgashok.py.md

 	```

-2. When such a function (`open_file()`) with the appropriate argument, it is always a good coding practice to have exception handling code in the calling code or function to handle `OS_exceptions`.
+2. When such a function `open_file()`is called with the appropriate argument, it is recommended coding practice to have exception handling code in the calling code or function to handle `OS_exceptions`.
 What would that exception handling code be for handling the specific exception which was raised in the previous question?

 3. What other exception handling code would you add to handle **all other types** of exceptions that may arise?